Activating Hidden Teleportation Power: Theory and Experiment: Introduction

 To teleport a quantum state perfectly, sharing a maximally entangled state is imperative.
-However, due to decoherence, this ideal resource is often not readily shared between remote parties, thus giving rise to a nonideal teleportation fidelity.
-In fact, when the entanglement is too weak, the resulting teleportation fidelity can even be simulated by Alice and Bob adopting a measure-and-prepare scheme~\cite{PopescuTB}, without sharing any entanglement.
-Thus, whenever an entangled state yields a teleportation fidelity larger than the classical threshold of $\fc=\frac{2}{d+1}$~\cite{Horodecki}---with $d$ being the dimension of the local state space---it is conventionally said to be useful for teleportation, but otherwise useless (see~\cite{Cavalcanti:PRL:2017} for some other notion of nonclassicality).
+However, due to decoherence, this ideal resource is often not readily shared between remote parties, thus resulting in a non-ideal teleportation fidelity.
+When the entanglement is too weak, the teleportation fidelity can even be simulated by adopting a measure-and-prepare scheme~\cite{PopescuTB}, without sharing any entanglement.
+Thus, whenever an entangled state yields a teleportation fidelity larger than the classical threshold of $\fc=\frac{2}{d+1}$~\cite{Horodecki}, it is conventionally said to be useful for teleportation, but otherwise useless (see~\cite{Cavalcanti:PRL:2017,arXiv:2007.04658} for some other notions of non-classicality).
+Here, $d$ is the local state space dimension.

-Importantly, certain desirable features of an entangled state may be activated by means of so-called {\em local filtering}~\cite{Gisin} operations (see, e.g.,~\cite{PopescuHN,Peres:PRA:1996,Masanes,Masanes:PRL:2008,Liang:PRA:2012,Pramanik:PRA:2019,Nery:PRL:2020}).
-Here, we investigate such activation for the usefulness in teleportation: if Alice and Bob share an entangled state $\rho$ useless for teleportation and if after successfully applying an appropriate local filtering operation, they obtain a filtered state $\rhof$ useful for teleportation, we say that $\rho$ has {\em hidden teleportation power}.
-Bound entangled~\cite{Horodeck:PRL:1998} states are useless for teleportation and have no hidden teleportation power~\cite{Horodecki}.
-Meanwhile, all entangled isotropic states~\cite{ReductionCriterion} are useful for teleportation.
-In fact, the usefulness of isotropic states for teleportation cannot be improved even if we allow the more general class of positive partial transpose-preserving (filtering) operations~\cite{Rains}.

-In contrast, all two-qubit entangled states are either already useful or can exhibit hidden teleportation power~\cite{Horodecki97,Verstraete:PRL:2003,Horodecki00} (with the corresponding optimal filters determined in~\cite{Verstraete:PRL:2003}).
-What about higher-dimensional entangled states?
-In this work, we show that for {\em all} local dimensions $d\ge 3$, there exist entangled Werner states~\cite{Werner:PRA:1989} that exhibit hidden teleportation power.
-At the same time, there exist a family of rank-deficient states that show hidden teleportation power only for $d\le 3$.
-Using this latter family of qubit states as an example, we give an experimental demonstration of the activation process using photon pairs and hybrid entanglement.
-For that matter, we first make use of quantum state tomography (QST)~\cite{Nielsen10} to certify the uselessness of the prepared state and then quantum process tomography~\cite{Nielsen10} as well as QST again to certify the usefulness of the filtered entangled state.